pupubird/WebLaunchJS-2021/Basic.md

 </html>
 ```

-Open up your browser, look for inspection tool, right click on the browser, you should be seeing something like this:
+Open up your browser, look for the inspection tool, right-click on the browser, you should be seeing something like this:

 ![inspect](https://raw.githubusercontent.com/pupubird/WebLaunchJS-2021/master/assets/inspect.png)